Author: Casey McKinney

 CM: No matter what the belief is in.

 SdB: Yeah no matter how corrupt it is.
-Whether for a hair gel, or for Tower Records, or whatever.
+Whether for a hair gel, or for records, or whatever.

 Yeah?
 I'm getting called.